asjadnaqvi/stata-delaunay-voronoi/README.md

 net install delaunay, from("https://raw.githubusercontent.com/asjadnaqvi/stata-delaunay-voronoi/main/installation/") force
 ```

 The force option ensures that the files are replaced even if Stata thinks they are the same.
-For older versions see the `versions` folder.
-These are there to allow roll-back of stable releases.
+For older versions see the `versions` folder for roll-back options.

 The syntax is: